Go to page content

 Sitting, standing, or sleeping in an incorrect posture for a prolonged period can cause pain in the back of the head along with stiffness in the neck and shoulders.

-Expert tip: Learning how to improve your posture by exercising, stretching, and sitting in a correct manner.
-You can also use memory foam pillows that fit your head and neck when you sleep or ergonomic chairs designed to support your body in a seated position.
+Expert tip: Learn how to improve your posture by exercising, stretching, and sitting in a correct manner.
+You can also improve your sleep quality by using a memory foam pillow that provides support for your head and neck or ergonomic chairs designed to support your body in a seated position.

 Cluster headache